ShirleyLIYuxin/ShirleyLIYuxin.github.io/_pages/cv.md

 Research project
 ======
-* Summer 2024: Explore Selective Disclosure Bias with Networks of LLM-based Agents
-  * Supervisor: Professor [Yongren SHI](https://sociology.uiowa.edu/people/yongren-shi) (University of Iowa)
+* Summer 2024: Explore Selective Disclosure Bias with Networks of LLM-based Agents (Supervised by Prof. [Yongren SHI](https://sociology.uiowa.edu/people/yongren-shi), The University of Iowa)
+  * Developed a simulation to study how selective disclosure bias affects opinion segregation.
+  * Modelled twenty agents with diverse opinion interaction based on perceived similarity.
+  * Demonstrated that interactions with acquaintances or strangers can facilitate the spread of unpopular norms, whereas interactions with close friends or family may hinder information cascades.

 Skills
 ======